rogermasclans/rogermasclans.github.io/index.md

-I research strategy and human behavior in business contexts, focusing on the frictions that firms and persons encounter in developing innovations.
-I draw from behavioral and economic sciences, and, when possible, rely on randomized experiments.
+I study the foundations of entrepreneurial and innovation strategy, focusing on the frictions that startups, entrepreneurs and scientists face in bringing novel ideas to the market.
+My work draws from theories from strategic management, organizational theory, and innovation economics.
+My work often relies on randomized experiments.

-I'm a Ph.D. candidate in Business Administration---Strategy---at The Fuqua School of Business, Duke University.
-Before joining academia, I co-founded and ran **[nowordlost](https://www.nowordlost.com)**, where we use software and machine learning along with B2B ancient commercialization techniques to disrupt the translation industry.
-I've also worked 6 years in M&A, leading international projects in different industries.
+I’m a Ph.D. candidate in Strategy at The Fuqua School of Business at Duke University.
+Before joining academia, I co-founded and ran **[nowordlost](https://www.nowordlost.com)**, where we use software and machine learning to provide innovative solutions in the translation industry.
+Before founding my startup, I worked for six years in M&A, leading international projects in different industries.

 ## Research
 ### Judgment, Evaluative Schemas, and Entrepreneurial Idea Generation [[here]](https://www.startiq.org)